Which Central Vacuum Is The Best?

 technical terms that describe a central vacuums motor power.
 Air watts, sealed lift, CFM, motor stages, db level, tangential exhaust and other

 specifications are important to be sure.
 But take a step back and you will find that many of the central vacuums within a given size class offer similar performance, function and features.
 Many of the CVS power units available today share the same motor systems and offer identical power specifications.
-Look deeper at the central vacuum models available and you may even realize that a few brands of central vacuum are produced by the same OEM, using the same components with only small differences between them.
+Look deeper at the central vacuum models available and you will soon realize that a few brands of central vacuum are produced by the same OEM, using the same components with only small differences between them.
 Knowing which central vacuum has the correct power for a given application is not as hard as some would have you believe.

 And the secret to central vacuums: you cannot buy a bad central vacuum.
-Central vacuums from most any major line manufacturer that you might find browsing online or at your local vacuum showroom are great products - many times stronger, more efficient and (for the most part) more reliable than products produced just a decade ago.
+Central vacuums from most any major line manufacturer that you might find browsing online or at your local vacuum showroom are great products - many times stronger, more efficient and (with some exceptions) more reliable than products produced just a decade ago.
 Even the wrong central vacuum for your application will likely clean very well but may leave the homeowner unsatisfied with the function or usage of the system overall.
 Shopping for your new central vacuum power unit will be simple now that you know the secret.
 Determine the best filtration & collection system for you, find the models with appropriate power for your home and get the extras you want.
 Remember these steps and you are guaranteed to have a lifetime of cleaning satisfaction.

 What Vacdepot Recommends